Ella Jenkins, the first lady of children's music, has died at 100

 "Then you'd say it back — 'ho-dee ho-dee ho-dee ho'," Jenkins explained to NPR.
 "So I started doing not only with his songs — I thought I would make up few songs myself.
 Children can learn very easily by imitating, following the leader and then pretty soon be able to teach it themselves."

-Ashli Christoval grew up listening to Ella Jenkins.
+Ashli St. Armant grew up listening to Ella Jenkins.
 She's now a children's musician herself — performing as Jazzy Ash.
-Christoval says that Jenkins made her feel both proud and inspired of her heritage, in the face of what she calls a "daunting history."
+St. Armant says that Jenkins made her feel both proud and inspired of her heritage, in the face of what she calls a "daunting history."

-"Across the board," Christoval says, "African-American music, [the] Black music diaspora, is sort of approached in a really dark place.
+"Across the board," St. Armant says, "African-American music, [the] Black music diaspora, is sort of approached in a really dark place.
 And granted, Black history has a really dark part of it, but I think that every culture has a right to be celebrated. "

 And Ella Jenkins celebrated every culture.